 Tiny, glowing bait fish.
 Bright yellow and black clown fish.
 Puffer fish.
 Large fish.
 Small fish.
 Red fish.
 Blue fish.
 Yes, dining in an underwater restaurant, and spotting the different types of fish was like walking through a Dr. Seuss book.

 We dined on oysters and scallops and steak, all as the sun set, turning the underwater dining experience into a more mystical one.
-A few well placed lights on either end of the restaurant illuminated the sea like I’ve never seen before.
-I am sure this is slightly similar to a night time dive, an experience I will most likely never have.
+A few well-placed lights on either end of the restaurant illuminated the sea like I’ve never seen before.
+I am sure this is slightly similar to a nighttime dive, an experience I will most likely never have.
 For me, this was the perfect type of underwater experience.
 I was safe and dry.
 I was eating a good meal, with a nice bottle of wine, sitting and chatting, all while watching the underwater world around me.
 It was truly an amazing experience.

-Where to Eat at an Underwater Restaurant
+Where to Eat at an Underwater Restaurant – Maldives

-The 7 course set menu costs $280 USD.
+The 7-course set menu costs $280 USD.
 We were on the All Inclusive Plus package at Hurawalhi, so wine was included, although the meal was a surcharge.
 Although the tasting menu might seem pricey, everything is pricey in the Maldives, and this experience would be worth it!
 Dining underwater is one of the top things to do in the Maldives!

-For more Maldives luxury travel tips, check out our
+For more Maldives travel blog tips, check out our

 We were hosted by Hurawalhi and the Crown and Champa resort family, but all opinions, yummy sounds, and fishy tales, are of course my own.